Websoft9Archive/ansible-metabase/docs/else-troubleshooting.md

 # Troubleshooting

-We collect the most common troubleshooting of using Mattermost for your reference:
+We collect the most common troubleshooting of using Metabase for your reference:

 ## Database related